Syralist/blog/content/posts/programmieren/termine_aufbereiten.en.md

 ```

 It can be set whether the appointment is to be created for a whole day or for a specific hour with a configurable duration.
 You can create the appointment on the day before the collection or on the correct day.
-You can have the type of collection written in the title or just &bdquo;Müllabfuhr&ldquo;.
+You can have the type of collection written in the title or just &ldquo;Müllabfuhr&rdquo;.
 For the integration in Home Assistant you can enter an offset.

 ## Helper Variables
 Before we start reading the CSV file, I create some helper variables.